joekrall/joekrall.com/src/blog/Fun with RSS and dates.md

 My solution is also two-fold:

 - If you can't beat 'em, join 'em: I decided to use UTC across the project.
 [Luxon](https://moment.github.io/luxon/#/) is already one of Eleventy's dependencies.
 I just needed to update my `.eleventy.js` with a filter (modified with gratitude from Stephanie Eckles [11ty Rocks!](https://11ty.rocks/eleventyjs/dates/#postdate-filter)) to consistently display my dates.
 - Despite my changes, though, my rascally permalink insisted that "Hello, reader" was created on September 29.
-Static dates to the rescue: I changed the date to `2022-09-28` and resuscitated [https://joekrall.com//2022/09/28/hello-reader/](https://joekrall.com//2022/09/28/hello-reader/).
-Which left an open URL at [https://joekrall.com//2022/09/29/hello-reader/](https://joekrall.com//2022/09/29/hello-reader/).
+Static dates to the rescue: I changed the date to `2022-09-28T07:00:00` and resuscitated [https://joekrall.com//2022/09/28/hello-reader/](https://joekrall.com//2022/09/28/hello-reader/).
+(The `T07:00:00` is meant to account for for a not-so-mysterious seven hours discrepancy between the published date of the post on my site and the published date according to my feed reader, which uses my system locale.)
+This also left an open URL at [https://joekrall.com//2022/09/29/hello-reader/](https://joekrall.com//2022/09/29/hello-reader/).
 I didn't want to leave another ghostly URL.
 So what better place to make an RSS-only post?